-From the time that Mr. Gerry Murphy began teaching at Wellesley High School in 1962, he was a rebel with a cause.
+From the time that Mr. Gerry Murphy began teaching at Wellesley (MA) High School in 1962, he was a rebel with a cause.
 An advocate for human decency, Gerry’s inherent humanity was so palpable that the students in his charge instantly trusted him.
 As the 1960’s unfolded, his unfettered liberalism got him into a heap of trouble at times during his early years in Wellesley.
 An avowed Democrat teaching in a then conservative Republican community, Murph was looked on skeptically at best by a school administration who never knew what to do about him.
-Quite simply, he was an outstanding teacher who seemed to get the very best out of his students.
+Despite his so-called radicalism, even they viewed him as an outstanding teacher who seemed to get the very best out of his students.

 A man of multiple passions, one of Gerry Murphy’s most sustaining ones was his love for both baseball and his beloved Boston Red Sox.
-That he shared such a widespread interest in the local professional baseball team with the legendary principal of Wellesley High School at the time, Mr. Sam Graves, was fortunate.
-As the longtime head of the senior high throughout the tumultuous 1960’s, Sam Graves viewed Mr. Murphy, despite his Red Sox passion, as a dangerous insurgent, an instructor who encouraged his students to support civil and human rights, protest war unless it was justified, and seek equality for those without a voice.
+That he shared such widespread interest in the local professional baseball team with the legendary principal of Wellesley High School at the time, Mr. Sam Graves, was fortunate.
+As the longtime head of the senior high throughout the tumultuous 1960s, Sam Graves viewed Mr. Murphy, despite their shared Red Sox passion, as a dangerous insurgent, an instructor who encouraged his students to support civil and human rights, and protest war unless it was justified, and seek equality for those without a voice.

 As Gerry later told me, “During those first few years at Wellesley High, I was always walking on eggshells.
 I knew that the administration respected me as a teacher, but I was viewed as their domestic version of Ho Chi Minh.”

 Thus, when the booming voice of Sam Graves himself came onto the Wellesley High School sound system one September morning in 1969, bellowing, “MR. MURPHY – PLEASE REPORT TO THE PRINCIPAL’S OFFICE IMMEDIATELY!”
 Gerry, who was teaching a history class, died a thousand deaths.
-The kids, who would have normally kidded him, turned dead-quiet in his classroom.
-Understandably, Murph turned ghostly white – as did his students.
+The kids, who would have normally kidded him, turned dead quiet in his classroom.

-Amidst the stunned silence in his room, Gerry got up from his chair, and sighed to his students, “Hopefully, I will see you later.
+Amidst the stunned silence in his room, Gerry, now ghostly-white, got up from his chair, and sighed to his students, “Hopefully, I will see you later.
 If not, one of you can identify my body.”